cyschneck/History-Survival-Guide/README.md

 **Constructing a Star Chart**

+Currently includes 62 stars in both the North and South Hemisphere

-Choice of Variables:
+Optional Variables:
 1. North or South Hemisphere (and range of declination values, default between -30-90 N and -90-30 S) centered on +90 or -90 pole
 2. Filter based on the Visual Magnitude of a star (-2 brightest, 10 dimmest)
 3. Proper Motion based on time since 2000
-4. TODO: Precession of Equinoxes based on time since 2000
+4. Precession of Equinoxes based on time since 2000 (inaccurate over periods of time larger than a few centuries)
 5. Optional labels for Stars and Declination Values

 **North Hemisphere (1969)**